The first AE transition — when, who, how.

 Compensation structure

 High-velocity mid-market: OTE $160K-220K, 60/40 base-to-variable, quota three-to-five times OTE ($600K-1M closed-won year one).
-The heavier base reflects exposure to early-stage execution risk — a founder mentee at a $700K ARR company cannot price their own risk the way a seasoned AE can, and a lighter base produces a candidate-pool problem rather than a savings.
+The heavier base reflects early-stage execution risk — a founder mentee at a $700K ARR company can't price their own risk the way a seasoned AE can.

 Industry-veteran enterprise: OTE $260K-340K, 50/50 base-to-variable, quota four-to-six times OTE.
 The heavier variable reflects candidate appetite for upside and the reality that a single enterprise close can clear a substantial portion on its own.

-The error: optimizing the ratio for first-year cash conservation produces a candidate pool of AEs who could not get hired anywhere else.
+The error: optimizing the ratio for first-year cash conservation produces a candidate pool of AEs who couldn't get hired anywhere else.
 The cost of that hire, paid out over the eighteen months it takes to recover, exceeds the cash preserved by an order of magnitude.

 The interview process